Sho-Shoo/stop-detection-optimization-edm23/README.md

 pip install -r requirements.txt
 ```

-The above commands create a Anaconda virtual environment, `param_sweep` and use `pip` to install all dependencies.
+The above commands create an Anaconda virtual environment called `param_sweep` and use `pip` to install all dependencies.

 ### Manual installation